-If you wish to request a copy of a vital record from the State Vital Records Office, please note the Office has a processing delay of approximately six (6) weeks
+If you wish to request a copy of a vital record from the State Vital Records Office, please note the Office has a processing delay of approximately six (6) to eight (8) weeks

 for requests for birth, death, fetal death, and marriage certificates that are received through the mail.